 A defendant will be given papers when they get out of jail.
 Those papers will list the date and location of their next court appearance.
 At that point, the defendant can retain an attorney.
 If a defendant has a public defender, then they will have to appear in court every time, but misdemeanor clients who have a private lawyer can sometimes have their lawyer appear on their behalf according to California Penal Code Section 977.
 Felony clients must go to every single proceeding unless the client’s lawyer acquires written 977 authority approved by the court.
-If a client is out of the county, state, or country, our legal team at The Law Office of Edward R. Flores will try to obtain 977 authority to appear without them being present.
+If a client is out of the county, state, or country, our legal team at Flores Law Group, A Professional Corporation will try to obtain 977 authority to appear without them being present.

 The arraignment will be the first court appearance, during which the defendant will enter a plea of not guilty.
 At this point, the defense lawyer will not yet have seen the complaint or evidence, such as police reports, audio tapes, and video footage.
 Since the defense attorney will have not had the time to review all of the evidence and determine how strong of a defense he can build, it does not make sense for the defendant to plead guilty at this first court appearance.